matloff/qeML/vignettes/overfitting.md

 there would be another &rho; for that 3-predictor setting, better than the 2-predictor one.

-Note that the &rho; function is a population entity, which we estimate from our sample data.
+Note too that the &rho; function is a population entity, which we estimate from our sample data.
 Denote the estimated &rho;(t) by r(t).
 Say we are studying diabetic people.  &rho;(t) gives us the relation of weight vs.  height and age in the entire population of diabetics; if our study involves 100 patients, that is considered a sample from the population, and our estimate r(t) is based on that sample.

-(Note:  "Sample" means our entire dataset; we say, "A sample of 100 people," not "We have 100 samples.")
+(Note:  "Sample" will mean our entire dataset; we will say, "A sample of 100 people," as in statistics courses, not "We have 100 samples.")

-Also, though some books use the term "regression" to mean a linear model, the actual definition is unrestricted; it applies just as much to, say, random forests as to linear models.
+The term *population* is used in the statistics community.
+Those who come to ML from the computer science world tend to use terms like *probabilistic generating process*.
+Either way, it is crucial to keep in mind that we treat our data as randomly generated.
+If our data consists of 100 diabetes patients, we treat them as being randomly drawn from the conceptual population of all diabetics.

-In a binary classification problem, this function reduces to the probability of class 1.
+In a binary classification problem, the regression function reduces to the probability of class 1, since the mean of a 0,1 variable is the probability of a 1.

 ## Example: estimating the &rho; function via a linear model